DavesCodeMusings/CloudPi/docs/install-ldap.md

 ## Next Steps
 After LDAP configuration, you can easily log into Portainer to deploy and manage Docker Compose stacks.
 Portainer can also be configured to pull stack definition YAML files from a git repository.
 The next step will show you how to add another containerized application to the Pi with a [self-hosted git server](deploy-git-server-stack.md).

+___

+_Light travels faster than sound.
+This is why some people appear bright until they speak. &mdash;Steven Wright_